Get started on your college courses early by taking dual enroll classes at Cornerstone University.

 - Spring semester deadline for acceptance - January 5

-- Complete the online registration class preference form, choosing up to three course selections.
-Revisit this page when the day of your registration begins.
+- Complete the online registration class preference form, choosing up to three-course selections.

 - Fall class registrations begins - July 1